 V684.
-A value of variable is not modified.
+Value of variable is not modified.
+It is possible that '1' should be present instead of '0'.
 Consider inspecting the expression.
-It is possible that '1' should be present instead of '0'.

 The analyzer has detected a suspicious expression which is used to change certain bits of a variable, but the variable actually remains unchanged.